Tips on how to break a fast with mindful eating habits

 Practice Mindful Eating Habits

-Eating habits like having a sit-down meal without distractions and taking time to chew each bite can actually help you feel fuller since you are present and savoring each bite.
-Leisure eating can help you tune into to hunger and fullness cues leading to better appetite control.
-It can take about 20-30 minutes for your brain to register fullness signals from the time you start eating.
-It is common to go in automatic eating mode when you are starving leading to overconsumption and an energy crash afterwards.
-While eating, pay attention to the flavors and texture of your food while putting your fork down between each bite.
-Allow your body to take time to digest and process hunger-fullness signals.
+It takes about 20-30 minutes for your brain to register fullness signals from the time you start eating.
+Often, when you're extremely hungry, you might eat on autopilot, leading to overeating and an energy crash afterward.
+To avoid this, pay attention to the flavors and textures of your food, and try putting your fork down between each bite.
+This practice allows your body to properly digest and process hunger-fullness signals.

 Pre-plan your meals